laidlaw42/gis-datasets/README.md

 ###### Developer Education
 A list of learning materials for learning how to program in Python and using that knowledge for data science applications.
-I would recommend starting at the GIS Programming Roadmap as it is a decent place to keep track of your dev journey and to find more advanced tools.
+I would recommend starting at the <b>GIS Programming Roadmap</b> as it is a decent place to keep track of your dev journey and to find more advanced tools.
 The <b>Think Python</b> text offers a pretty gentle introduction into the Python programming language.
 - [Data Science in Python](https://greenteapress.com/wp/) - free texts for data science programming in Python.
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - free textbook on the popular data analysis libraries in Python such as Numpy and Pandas.